Our free online JPG to Word converter lets you transform images into editable DOCX documents. No registration or software to install.

 Whether you're using your phone, desktop, or apps you already have, converting an image to a Word document can be as simple as point, tap, and edit.

-Smallpdf is a suite of more than 20 powerful tools that can help reduce your workload.
+Smallpdf is a suite of more than 20 powerful tools that can help reduce your workload, and Pro users enjoy unlimited conversions across all tools.
 Whether you need to edit, protect, sign, or compress PDF documents, or convert files to or from PDF.
 Get started without registering or installing any software, or learn more by reading some of our other articles:

 - Convert Scanned PDF to Word – covering simple steps to convert scanned PDFs to editable documents.